A Vanguard IRA offers more of what you want

 Why should you open an IRA at Vanguard?

-84% of Vanguard mutual funds and ETFs (exchange-traded funds) performed better than their peer-group averages over the past 10 years.*
+86% of Vanguard no-load mutual funds performed better than their peer-group averages over the past 10 years.*

 Broad fund selection